Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 -   ### Process Flow
     -   I have developed the game with a process flow as the basis for the game logic and supporting JavaScript.
     -   I do also want to refine the keyboard handling and visualisation of player and gaoler health for the battle to escape.
+    -   I could probably find a way to refactor the code to use more functions and less repeated code.

     A diagram of the process flow is <details><summary>here.</summary>
     <img src="./assets/images/processflow.PNG">